 We've also signed up to the Consumer Goods Forum commitment to achieving zero net deforestation associated with four commodities – palm oil, soy, paper and board, and beef – no later than 2020.

-In 2017, 98% of the directly-purchased paper and board packaging materials we used were made from recycled fibre or came from certified sustainably managed forests.
+We source our paper and board packaging from around 300 suppliers.
+In 2019, 97% of the directly-purchased paper and board packaging materials we used were made from recycled fibre or came from certified sustainably managed forests.
 When we drew up the Unilever Sustainable Living Plan in 2010, our target was to achieve 75% by 2015 and 100% by 2020.
-While that means we’re ahead of schedule, it does not mean we’ve overcome all the challenges, or that we should relax our efforts.
+We’re on schedule, but that does not mean we’ve overcome all the challenges, or that we should relax our efforts.

 To continue our momentum, in 2016 we set ourselves the ambition to source our recycled fibre from suppliers with third-party certification by 2019.
 Asking our suppliers to certify recycled materials offers reassurance for our business and helps support a market for these materials.
-In 2017, we purchased more of our materials with certification and a full chain of custody.
+In 2019, we purchased 90% of our materials with certification and a full chain of custody.
 See Targets & performance.

 What does recycling fibre involve?

 'Virgin’ or ‘fresh’ fibre is extracted from a plant, the most common being wood fibre from trees.